LanceMoe/alpaca_cpp_win/README.md

 wget -O ggml-alpaca-7b-q4.bin -c https://cloudflare-ipfs.com/ipfs/QmQ1bf2BTnYxq73MFJWu1B7bQ2UD6qG7D7YDCxhTndVkPC
 ```

-Save the `ggml-alpaca-7b-q4.bin` file in the same directory as your `./chat` executable.
+Save the `ggml-alpaca-7b-q4.bin` file in the same directory as your `chat.exe` executable.

 The weights are based on the published fine-tunes from `alpaca-lora`, converted back into a pytorch checkpoint with a [modified script](https://github.com/tloen/alpaca-lora/pull/19) and then quantized with llama.cpp the regular way.